guischu09/MultipleSampling-MBN/README.md

 2) Open a terminal and type the following:

-> conda create -n mbn_env python=3.8 -y

-> source activate mbn_env

-> conda install -c anaconda seaborn -y; conda install -c conda-forge matplotlib -y; conda install -c anaconda pandas -y; conda install -c anaconda click -y; conda install -c anaconda basemap -y; conda install -c anaconda scikit-image -y; conda install -c conda-forge nibabel -y; conda install -c anaconda mayavi -y;
+> conda create -n mbn_env -c conda-forge python=3.7 seaborn matplotlib pandas click basemap scikit-image nb_conda nibabel vtk netcdf4 mayavi

 3) open new terminal and type (in linux machines)
-> source activate mbn_env
+> conda activate mbn_env

 4) Finally, from the opened terminal open matlab.

-5) In Matlab, execute: 'run_example_human.m' or 'run_example_rat.m' to get an idea of how to use your own data.
+5) In Matlab, execute: "main.m" to get an idea of how to use your own data.

+### Inputs ###
+Check the Input directory for more details and follow the exact structure in the sample input files to generate your own results.

 ### Methods ###

-Check our paper for the details.
+Check our paper for the details: Stable brain PET metabolic networks using a multiple sampling scheme - https://doi.org/10.1101/2021.03.16.435674

 ### Credits ###